 Did you know?

-There are existing myths that Wagyu cattle are being reared in veritable cow day spas, fed gourmet food and drinks, massaged and even serenaded to produce better beef.
-While some producers do have unique ways of raising their wagyu, most are produced according to strict rearing guidelines.
+There are existing myths that Wagyu cattle are being brought up and nurtured in cow day spas where they are massaged, fed gourmet food and drinks and even serenaded to produce a better quality beef.
+Some producers do have unique ways of raising their wagyu cattle, but the majority of Wagyu cattle are brought up according to strict rearing guidelines.

-Wagyu cattle have a longer lifespan than other beef cattle, which also significantly improves the flavour of the beef.
+Wagyu cattle have a longer lifespan than other beef cattle, resulting in a more flavoursome cut of beef.

-A unique Japanese grading system was developed as a basis to objectively judge the quality of Wagyu beef.
-The grading of meat quality is a five-step process that evaluates marbling, the colour of meat, firmness and texture, fat colour, and shine of the meat.
+A Japanese grading system was developed in order to objectively judge the quality of Wagyu beef.
+This unique system uses a five-step process to evaluate the marbling, colour, firmness and texture, fat colour and shine of the meat.